quinlan-lab/bedder-rs/README.md

 To do this, we provide the machinery to intersect common genomics file formats (and more can be added by implementing a simple trait) and we allow the user to write python functions that then write columns to the output.
-As a silly example, the user may want to count overlaps but only if the start position of the overlapping interval is even; that could be done with this expression:
+As a contrived example, the user may want to count overlaps but only if the start position of the overlapping interval is even; that could be done with this expression:

 ```python